nuitrcs/intro-command-line-april-2019/README.md

 ## Acknowledgements

-Workshop material mostly follows [Software Carpentry: An introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/) material, which is used under the [Creative Commons BY 4.0 license](https://software-carpentry.org/license/).
+Workshop material mostly follows [Software Carpentry: An Introduction to the Unix Shell](https://swcarpentry.github.io/shell-novice/) material, which is used under the [Creative Commons BY 4.0 license](https://software-carpentry.org/license/).